GateNLP/gate-SimpleManualAnnotator/README.md

 - optionsFeat - The feature on the mention that contains the choices.
 - outputFeat - The feature on the output annotations to contain the choice.
+- listSeparator - if ommited, none.
+If specified, the String to use to split a String value into a list of choices e.g. ; or |

 **OPTIONSFROMTYPEANDFEATURE**